top of page

 • Solar control: the glass might also have coatings to reflect heat back in winter or reject excess heat in summer.

-• Check lead times: you don’t want building works delayed because the lantern is on long lead time.
+• Check lead times: I don’t want building works delayed because the lantern is on a long lead time.

 What to Ask and Consider Before Choosing a Lantern

-As a homeowner, when selecting a roof lantern it’s helpful to ask your supplier or installer the following questions:
+As a homeowner, when selecting a roof lantern, it’s helpful to ask my supplier or installer the following questions:

-• Is the frame material suitable for the span and glass you want?
+• Is the frame material suitable for the span and glass I want?
 Large glass areas need strong frames with minimal sagging.

 • What is the full U‐value of the completed lantern (frame + glazing + assembly)?